aegatlin/skooh/README.md

 Then run `npx skooh`, which updates your `.git/hooks/pre-commit` file.

 Now, in the future, when you checkout this branch or clone this repo, `skooh`'s builtin `post-checkout` hook will run which will looks for hooks and write them to `.git/hooks/`.

+### How to edit your hooks block

+When manually editing the package.json hooks block, run `npx skooh` when you are finished.
+This is normally ran automatically via the `prepare` [life-cycle hook](https://docs.npmjs.com/cli/v8/using-npm/scripts#life-cycle-scripts).
+But, manual edits are **not** detected, so you have to run `npx skooh` for skooh to notice the changes.

 ## Reference